 - The coordinating structure has changed since 01.01.2018 when MoA has undertaken full management of the LSI portal.
-National land service under the Ministry of agriculture remains an important data provider but does not anymore play a role in coordination. - National data sharing has been significantly improved in 2016-2019 (over 160 new datasets added to sharing at the LSI portal).
-The pace of INSPIRE data sharing slowed down in 2019 because of the new governmental policy that foresaw a massive reorganization of both Ministry of Agriculture (moving to another location in Lithuania) and state enterprises (joining GIS-Centras with other two state enterprises that are fully agriculture- oriented).
+National land service under the Ministry of agriculture remains an important data provider but does not anymore play a role in coordination. - National data sharing has been significantly improved in 2020.
+Existing datasets were optimized and new datasets have been added to sharing at the LSI portal as well as in the INSPIRE geoportal.
+The pace of INSPIRE data sharing had slowed down in 2019 because of the new governmental policy that foresaw a massive reorganization of the responsible organizations.
 The changes resulted in losing competent experts and in overall uncertainty that had bad impact on public image and role of the responsible institutions.
-Rejected by the parlamentary committee in 2019, the plans of reorganization seem to be postponed for an undefined period of time and the situation is returning to normal. - Due to similar reorganizations in many data provider organizations some data providers changed their data sharing policies that resulted in stopping some services.
+Rejected by the parlamentary committee in 2019, the plans of reorganization seem to be postponed for an undefined period of time and the situation was returning to normal in 2020.
+That allowed for concentrating on data provision issues and substantially improving the situation. - Due to similar reorganizations in many data provider organizations some data providers changed their data sharing policies that resulted in stopping some services.
 Correspondingly, the procedures of amendments to legal acts regulating spatial data sharing became slower and communication with the data providers less efficient.
-On the other hand, overall number of data providers inceased from 43 in 2016 to 54 in the end of 2019. - New surveying and engineering infrastructure information system is in process of implementation for local authorities' large scale information exchange.
-In 2021, full access to the large scale data of topographic and engineering information for entire Lithuania is anticipated.
+On the other hand, overall number of data providers inceased from 43 in 2016 to 58 in the end of 2020. - New surveying and engineering infrastructure information system is in process of implementation for local authorities' large scale information exchange.
+In mid 2021, full access to the large scale data of topographic and engineering information for entire Lithuania is anticipated.
 The data will be consistent and conformant to a single scheme that will allow for launching INSPIRE services in the future. - Some separate datasets within one INSPIRE theme have been combined into one dataset.
-Although the total number of datasets was thus reduced, we believe that this approach is more efficient and more convenient for the users. - New projects of extension of the LSI portal using EU structural funds was started by GIS-Centras and is in its second year of implementation (2018-2021).
-Upon termination in March 2021 all data themes of the Annexes II and III will be covered with fully compliant INSPIRE data sets and services. - The principal technological change realised during this reference period is switching from commercial to open source technology for INSPIRE data transformations and sharing.
+Although the total number of datasets was thus reduced, we believe that this approach is more efficient and more convenient for the users. - A project of extension of the LSI portal using EU structural funds (2018-2021) has come to the end.
+The main outcome all data themes of the Annexes II and III, were covered with compliant INSPIRE data sets and services. - The principal technological change realised during this reference period is switching from commercial to open source technology for INSPIRE data transformations and sharing.
 New technological scheme makes the INSPIRE data publishing clearer and smoother.
 It will also allow for more flexibility and financial savings in the future. - More of existing datasets, among them priority datasets, have been identified and included in the amendment to the Resolution of Lithuanian Government of 13 October, 2010, No. 1460 that has been adopted in 4 March, 2020.
-All organizations are legally obliged to provide the newly listed datasets for sharing.
-It will significantly improve the coverage of the INSPIRE themes and priority datasets. - During the reporting period of 2016-2018, targeted communication and events were organized to focus on INSPIRE implementation: an information brochure on the LSI portal in the Lithuanian and English was distributed, specialised press events organized and numerous meetings took place with concerned organisations.
+All organizations were legally obliged to provide the newly listed datasets for sharing.
+It resulted in significantly improved coverage of the INSPIRE themes and priority datasets. - Targeted communication and events on INSPIRE implementation continue taking place.
 In 2019, as a part of intense communication campaign, five information workshops have been organized in different regions of Lithuania.

-Interactive electronic services of the LSI portal have been improved and extended, the functionality, including mobile access, was improved and further developed, and links with other 25 state and business information systems have been created.
+In 2020, information booklet in Lithuanian and English was prepared and distributed (available here). - Interactive electronic services of the LSI portal have been improved and extended, the functionality, including mobile access, was improved and further developed, and links with other 34 state and business information systems have been maintained.